docsforadobe/after-effects-scripting-guide/docs/text/fontobject.md

 The location of the font file on your system.

-#### WARNING
-Not guaranteed to be returned for all font types; return value may be empty string for some kinds of fonts.
+!> **Warning:** Not guaranteed to be returned for all font types; return value may be empty string for some kinds of fonts.

 **Type**